-Amery Housing Authority is a public housing agency in Amery, Wisconsin that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 20th, 2019, Amery Housing Authority has 1 waiting lists that are open now or opening soon.
+Amery Housing Authority is a Public Housing Agency in Amery, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 26th, 2019, Amery Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.